-11 Previous cases
+11. Previous cases

-In many cases, a market may have already been investigated and defined by CICRA or another competition authority.
-We may take note of market definitions adopted in European competition law cases; however, departure from that decision may be justified by circumstances specific to the Channel Islands.
+In many cases, a market may have already been investigated and defined by the Authority or another competition authority.
+The Authority may take note of market definitions adopted in European competition law cases; however, departure from that decision may be justified by circumstances specific to Jersey.
 Sometimes earlier definitions can provide useful short cuts, but competitive conditions may change over time, changing the market definition.
 Market definition will always depend on the prevailing facts.

-12 How can I find out more?
+12. How can I find out more?

-Please contact us if you have a question about the competition law in either island, or if you suspect that a business is breaching the laws and wish to complain or discuss your concerns.
+Please contact us if you have a question about the competition law in Jersey and, or if you suspect that a business is breaching the law and wish to complain or discuss your concerns.